Maria de Fátima Monteiro Jardim

 Maria de Fátima Monteiro Jardim is an Angolan politician and diplomat.

 She was the Angolan minister for fisheries from 1992 to 1996, in the government of José Eduardo dos Santos, then minister for fisheries and environment from 1996 to 2002.
 Jardim was member of the National Assembly from 2002 to 2008.

 From 2008 to 2017 she was appointed minister for the environment.
 In 2015, she was Angola's climate envoy at COP 21, representing the Least Developed Countries in the negotiations that led to the Paris Agreement.

 She was the ambassador of Angola to Italy between 2019 and 2025.
 She is as well ambassador to Malta since 2021 and to Albania since 2023.

+Since 2025 she has also been the Executive Secretary of the Community of Portuguese Language Countries.